Student Rights Support

 Our Student Rights Officers provide in-person and online appointments.

-Please telephone 03 9925 1842 or email student.rights@rmit.edu.au if you would like to book an appointment with a Student Rights Officer.
+Please call 03 9925 1842 or email student.rights@rmit.edu.au if you would like to book an appointment with a Student Rights officer.

 PDF: RUSU Step by Step Guide to AAA